-Persistent drought has made saving water important, but saving water also saves energy.
-More than 19 percent of the energy used in California goes to water-related activities, whether it's treating, pumping and delivering water to your home, heating the water for your shower, or treating wastewater.
+Persistent droughts affecting western states makes water conservation important, but reducing water use also saves energy.
+More than 19 percent of the energy used in California goes to water-related activities, including treating, pumping, and delivering water to your home, treating wastewater or heating the water for your shower.

 By brushing up on your water-saving tips and spreading the word to your friends and family, you can help California conserve water and electricity.
-Visit Save Our Water for more water-saving tips.
+Visit Save Our Water or contact your water utility for more tips.

 In the Home

-- Washing dark clothes in cold water saves water and energy, and helps your clothes retain their color.
+- Washing dark clothes in cold water saves energy, and helps your clothes retain their color.

-- Run the dishwasher only when full to save water and energy.
+- Run the dishwasher only when it is full.

 - Install a water- and energy-efficient dishwasher.